perfectstormai-ctrl/tactix/README.md

 # TACTIX

 ## Description
-TACTIX (Tactical Awareness and Communications Tracking for Incident eXchange) is a modular, containerized platform for tracking and sharing incident data in real time.
-The project provides a Minimum Viable Slice (MVS) that stitches together the core services required for ingest, authentication, incident tracking and collaborative presentation.
+TACTIX (Tactical Assistance and Communications Tracking for Incident eXchange) is a modular, containerized platform for tracking and sharing incident data in real time.
+The project provides a Minimum Viable Product (MVP) that stitches together the core services required for ingest, authentication, incident tracking and collaborative presentation.

 This repository contains a containerized skeleton for the core services: